 Obviously, Alzheimer’s and other dementias are devastating for individuals who develop the diseases.
 However, the emotional, financial, mental and even physical health tolls of caring for those with dementia can be quite serious.
 Family caregivers of people with dementia have been called “the invisible second patients.”

 Fortunately, there are a lot of online resources available to support family caregivers and of those living with Alzheimer’s disease or other dementias.
 Many of these websites include lists of resources, opening a world of information for those who seek it.
-In addition, contact information for locally based services and organizations are often provided, enabling people to find on-the-ground help.
+In addition, contact information for locally based services such as memory care in orlando and organizations are often provided, enabling people to find on-the-ground help.